-I celebrated my birthday last month at EMPRESS and am very glad that Keith chose this restaurant for our dinner celebration.
+I celebrated my birthday last month at EMPRESS and am very glad that to dine at this restaurant for my dinner celebration.
 Besides the really awesome location overlooking the Singapore river, their service is really commendable and attentive to our needs.
-Match that with a beautifully presented and spread of delicious Chinese dishes, it’s an ideal, romantic spot to celebrate a special occasion.
+Match that with a beautifully presented and spread of delicious Chinese dishes, it’s an ideal spot to celebrate a special occasion.

 Located in the iconic Asian Civilisations Museum, EMPRESS features an outdoor alfresco dining area that overlooks the Singapore river.
 We arrived just in time to enjoy the happy hour drinks (5pm to 8pm) while enjoying the panoramic view of the river.
 Such a great way to spend some quality time together!